Snagasaisri/practice/README.md

 # practice
 this repostory is for practice .
-Auther- S Naga sai sri
+Auther- S Naga sai sri.